 According to this Harvard Business Review article, the title of a data scientist is considered the sexiest job of the 21st century.
 To become an effective data scientist, upskilling in mathematics, programming, statistical analysis and computing may be an imperative requirement.
 Over the past decade the need for cloud computing allowing customers to purchase on-demand pay-as-you-go infrastructure has become the prime technology of choice for most companies.
-Over time this has opened doors for creating machine learning tools that can benefit data science teams to build effective projects in the Cloud.
+Over time this has opened doors for creating machine learning and AI tools that can benefit data science teams to build effective projects in the Cloud.

 In this article, I evaluate how Azure developed a machine learning service tool that helps novice-to-expert data scientists with their Machine Learning projects.